-The History of Ireland during the Middle Ages
+The History Of Ireland Throughout The Middle Ages

-Early Middle Ages in Ireland and the Vikings (5th century-early 11th century)
+The Early Middle Ages In Ireland (5th century–early 11th century)

-Ireland was a significant centre of Christianity in northern and western Europe during the Dark Ages.
-Long before that, Ireland was populated by the Gaelic Celts who had a polytheistic religion.
-Nevertheless, one man changed this in the 5th century.
+Ireland was a significant centre of Christianity in north-western Europe during the early Middle Ages.
+Long before that, it was populated by the Gaels (who had a polytheistic religion).
+Nevertheless, one man changed this in the 5th century, more specifically Saint Patrick, who traveled all across Ireland, converting the population to Christianity in the process.

-It was Saint Patrick who traveled in Ireland converting the population to Christianity.
 In 795, Ireland was massively invaded by the Norsemen.
-Their incursions along the eastern and southwestern coastlines of the island ultimately resulted in the creation of several settlements (built initially as defensive coastal strongholds known as ‘longphorts’) that eventually evolved into being modern day Dublin, Cork or Limerick, among others.
+Their incursions along the eastern and southwestern coastlines of the island ultimately resulted in the creation of several settlements (built initially as defensive coastal strongholds known as ‘longphorts‘) which eventually evolved into modern day Dublin, Cork, or Limerick, among others.

-During the next 40 years, Ireland was settled in the east and south by the Norsemen, with the Norwegian and Danish Vikings ensuring both internal and external trade by building the first trade routes in Ireland.
-At first, it seemed that the Danish and Norwegian Vikings who plundered the Catholic abbeys in Britain did the very same thing in Ireland for religious reasons, but eventually it was the gold and silver or other valuable goods which made them eagerly wanting to raid the eastern Irish coastline on a regular basis.
+During the next 40 years, Ireland was colonised in the east and south by the Norsemen, with the Norwegian and Danish Vikings ensuring both internal and external trade by building the first trade routes in Irish history.
+At first, it seemed that the Danish and Norwegian Vikings, who previously plundered the Catholic abbeys of Britain, did the very same thing in Ireland for religious reasons, but, eventually, it was the gold and silver or other valuable goods that actually made them eagerly want to raid the eastern Irish coastline frequently.

-It has also been suggested that they first traded then looted almost everywhere they landed and subsequently permanently settled, and as such Ireland was no exception.
-In the end, the Vikings were mainly seeking for fertile farming soils and durable trade and as such the erroneous perception that some have regarding the Norse culture stems mostly from 19th century Romantic artists.
+It has also been suggested that they first traded then looted almost everywhere they landed and subsequently permanently settled, and, as such, Ireland was no exception.
+In the end, the Vikings were mainly seeking for fertile farming soils and durable trade and therefore the erroneous perception that some still have regarding the Norse culture stems mostly from 19th century Romantic artists.
 They were also driven northward and westward from their homelands because of the expansion of the Frankish Empire during the early Middle Ages.

-Some of the most important Norse settlements in early medieval Ireland were Dublin (Dyflin), Limerick (Hlymrekr), Cork, Wexford, Waterford (Veðrafjǫrðr), Carlingford, Strangford, Lough Foyle, Annagassan, Arklow, Youghal or Lough Ree.
-The native Celts and the Norsemen decided to ultimately make peace after a long series of local wars, representing thus a turning point in Irish history by enabling the construction of the first trade routes throughout the island.
+At the peak of the Norsemen’s involvement in Irish history, some of the most important Norse settlements in early medieval Ireland were Dublin (Dyflin), Limerick (Hlymrekr), Cork, Wexford, Waterford (Veðrafjǫrðr), Carlingford, Strangford, Lough Foyle, Annagassan, Arklow, Youghal, or Lough Ree.
+The native Gaels and the Norsemen decided to ultimately bury the hatchet after a long series of local wars, representing thus a turning point in Irish history by enabling the construction of the first trade routes throughout the island.

-As the 9th century progressed, the Norwegian Vikings (known in Irish as ‘Fingall’) were followed by the Danish Vikings (known as ‘Dubhgall’) and thanks to the navigational technology of their dragon carved longships — known as ‘Drakkars’ — they sailed quickly and easily through the channels and rivers of Ireland after they crossed the Irish sea.
-The Norsemen established an early settlement of Dublin in 841, the one in Cork in ca. 846 and Waterford in 850.
+As the 9th century progressed, the Norwegian Vikings (known in Irish as ‘Fingall’) were followed by the Danish Vikings (known as ‘Dubhgall’) and thanks to the navigational technology of their dragon-carved longships — known as ‘Drakkars’ — they sailed quickly and easily through the Irish channels and rivers after they firstly crossed the Irish sea.
+The Norsemen established an early settlement of Dublin in 841, the one in Cork in c.
+846, and Waterford in 850.
 The latter was re-founded by the Vikings at the round of the 10th century.

-Since the establishment of their first settlements on Irish soil up to the early 11th century, the Norsemen gradually went on to be a dominant power in Ireland and became quite influent to the point where the natives themselves would enter in alliances with them in order to compete for the hegemonic power over controlling the whole island.
+Since the foundation of their first settlements on Irish soil up to the early 11th century, the Norsemen slowly (but steadily) turned to become the dominant military power of Ireland, becoming quite influent to the point where the natives themselves would forge alliances with them in order to compete for the hegemonic quests over controlling the whole island.

 So it was that from the 9th to the 11th century, early medieval Ireland had been marked by relentless skirmishes between various Irish-Norse factions that would battle each other and control sparse portions of the petty kingdoms scattered all along the island for a brief period of time.

-As the 10th century came to an end, the Vikings’ power in regards to trade and settlement gradually declined.
-The Battle of Clontarf, which took place in 1014 in the proximity of Dublin, saw the Norsemen ultimately reduced to a minor power and mostly driven away from Ireland.
-Nonetheless, the remaining Scandinavian settlers assimilated in the Irish culture and continued to be merchants, seamen and fishermen.
+As the 10th century came to an end, the Vikings’ influence in regards to trade and settlement gradually declined.
+The Battle of Clontarf, which took place in 1014 in the proximity of Dublin, saw the Norsemen ultimately reduced to a minor local power (which ultimately led to their retreat from Ireland) and thus marked the end of their rule in Irish history.
+Nonetheless, the remaining Scandinavian settlers assimilated in the Irish culture and continued to be merchants, seamen, and fishermen.

 Below you can watch a short documentary on the Viking presence in Ireland made by AppleBox Media for Mary Immaculate College, Limerick.

-High Middle Ages in Ireland and the Norman Conquest (12th century-14th century)
+High Middle Ages and the Norman Conquest (12th century–14th century)

-One of them, by the name Dermot MacMurrough from Leinster, requested the help of the Norman mercenaries from England in order to succeed in the battle for the throne.
-The count of Pembroke, Richard de Clare, also known by his nickname ‘Strongbow’, accepted Dermot’s offer in exchange for his daughter and his kingdom.
+One of them, by the name Dermot MacMurrough from Leinster, requested help on behalf of Norman mercenaries from England in order to succeed in the battle for the throne.
+The count of Pembroke, Richard de Clare, also known by his nickname ‘Strongbow‘, accepted Dermot’s offer in exchange for his daughter and his kingdom.

-So it was that in 1170 he and the other English noblemen conquered the entirety of Ireland.
-This military actions seriously alarmed the king of England at that time, Henry II, who thought that Richard de Clare would eventually turn up against him.
-Thus, Henry II soon decided to claim Ireland as his official possession.
+So it was that in 1170 he and other English noblemen conquered the entirety of Ireland.
+These military actions seriously alarmed the King of England at that time, Henry II, who thought that Richard de Clare would eventually turn up against him.
+Thus, Henry II soon decided to claim Ireland as his own official territorial possession.

 Documentation sources and external links: